Mewis’ hat trick leads US women past Colombia 4-0

 ORLANDO, Fla.
+(AP) — Having collected her first career hat trick, the celebration continued for Samantha Mewis as she cheered on her big sister Kristie.

-(AP) — Samantha Mewis scored three goals and her big sister Kristie Mewis added another to give the United States a 4-0 exhibition victory over short-handed Colombia on Monday.
+Samantha Mewis scored three goals and Kristie added another to give the United States a 4-0 exhibition victory over short-handed Colombia on Monday.

+“I’m just so proud of Kristie.
+I think it’s so cool to watch her success here and to have her here,” said Samantha Mewis, the reigning U.S. Soccer Player of the Year.
+“I feel so lucky that we both get to be here and it’s just been so much fun.”

 The U.S. extended its unbeaten streak to 33 matches.
 The defending World Cup champions have a 49-game undefeated streak on home soil.